zannloo/tp/docs/DeveloperGuide.md

 Due to the dynamic need of our target users, professors and TAs, there is a need for our edit command to be equally dynamic.
 Our edit command need to be general enough to allow the users to edit both students and groups.
 This is done by checking the type of directory that was passed in.
-This is done through the `Path::isGroupDirectory` and `Path::isStudentDirectory` method.
+This is done through the `AbsolutePath::isGroupDirectory` and `AbsolutePath::isStudentDirectory` method.

 <box type="info" seamless>